 Like some online contact lens suppliers, AC Lens offers a free online vision test if you’re between 18 and 55.
 It’s a 15-minute test, and you receive your new contact lens prescription within one business day.

 To take the test, you read letters from a distance using your computer’s screen and record your answers on a smartphone.
-You need an existing prescription to take the test.
-Additionally, online eye exams don’t examine eye health or work well for powerful prescriptions.
-If it’s been a year or more since your last regular eye exam or if you have a strong prescription, it’s better to go to an optometrist than use an online vision test.
+Online eye exams don’t examine eye health or work well for powerful prescriptions.
+If you have a strong prescription, it’s better to go to an optometrist than use an online vision test.

 - Davis Vision

-AC Lens is worth it if you subscribe for the 20% discount and also land free shipping.
-But the shipping cost and lack of discounts price it out for smaller one-time orders.
+AC Lens is worth it if you subscribe for the 20% discount and use free shipping.
+But without discounts, it’s priced too high for smaller one-time orders.

-- Pros: Savings on annual supplies; multiple discounts and rebates; free shipping
+- Pros: Savings on annual supplies; multiple discounts and rebates; price matching; free shipping or pick up in store

 - Verdict: ContactsDirect is one of the most affordable options for buying an annual supply of contacts, especially if you leverage discounts and cash-back options